About my work

-I arrived in Barcelona in 2017, where I taught Web Development at Ironhack coding school, having had 93 students in little over a year.
-Since then, I worked briefly for Thoughtworks and I am currently a lead software engineer at New Relic.
+I arrived in Barcelona in 2017.
+Taught Web Development at Ironhack coding school, having had 93 students in little over a year.
+Since then, I worked briefly for Thoughtworks and 2 years for New Relic and now another two for Preply.

 To experiment, learn, and grow in collaboration, inspiring others to do the same.